MariaLauraSantoni/IOH-Profiler-HDBO-Comparison/README.md

 To simplify the process of setting up and running the application, you can use Docker.
 The provided Dockerfile will create a consistent environment, ensuring that the application runs smoothly regardless of the host system.
 Follow the steps below:

-1. Install Docker on your system.
+1. Install Docker on the system.
 2. Build the Docker Image and run the Docker Container executing the following commands:
 ```
 docker build --network=host . -t hdbo-docker